AlmirPaulo/Currency_Tracker/README.md

 ## Credits (and Thanks)

 Currency Tracker uses the [Foreign exchange rates API ](https://exchangeratesapi.io/).
 This API is Open Source under the MIT License.
-Thanks to [Madis Väin](https://github.com/madisvain), it's creator.
+Thanks to [Madis Väin](https://github.com/madisvain), the API creator.